WatsonResearchLabOrganization/WatsonResearchLabOrganization.github.io/public/team/Govil_Tanishk/_index.md

    - Undergraduate Students
 ---

 Tanishk Govil is an Undergraduate Student pursuing his Bachelors in Computer Science at the University of Virginia.
-His research interests include Smart Health, Autonomous Robotics, High Performance Athletics, and Machine Learning.
+His research interests include Smart Health, High Performance Athletics, and Machine Learning.